Machine Learning Basics (2026): A Practical Beginner Guide + Examples & Projects

 Feature

-An input attribute used by a model (e.g., size, location, pixels, time of day).
+An input attribute used by a model (e.g., size, location, text length, time of day).

 Label (Target)